 Feature 1: Dynamic Access Control

-One of the primary features of SDP is its ability to control access to network resources dynamically.
+One of the primary features of SDP is its ability to dynamically control access to network resources.
 Unlike traditional perimeter-based security models, which grant access based on static rules or IP addresses, SDP employs a more granular approach.
 It leverages context-awareness and user identity to dynamically allocate access rights, ensuring only authorized users can access specific resources.
 This feature eliminates the risk of unauthorized access, making SDP an ideal solution for securing sensitive data and critical infrastructure.

 Feature 2: Zero Trust Architecture